omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 `op_return` has maximum 83 bytes space, so that concurrently the maximum outputs is 8, including `to_rsmc`, `to_remote`, and 6 `offered_htlc_i` outputs.

 Concurrency means a channel can accept or send HTLCs at the same time.
 Because of the `op-return` space limitation, if a node needs a bigger throughput, it has to build more channels with more counterparties.
-Channels are vertical scaling: they work in parallel and will not affect each other.
-This is a special useful feature for liquidity providers who build thousands of channels and earn channel fees by providing liquidity to the network.
+Channels are vertical scaling: they work in parallel and will not affect each other, and adding more channels improves the TPS linearly.
+This is a useful feature for liquidity providers who build thousands of channels to gain a high TPS and earn channel fees by providing liquidity to the network.

 On receiver side:
 ```